 - Life insurance covered 100% by the organization.

 Please fill out our application for employment and attach a resume and thoughtful cover letter, outlining how your skills and experience meet the qualifications of the position.
-If you have any questions, please contact Leaha Wynn, Associate Manager, Human Capital; Diversity and Inclusion Strategist or Alyse d’Amico, Director of Human Capital at jobs [at] cep [dot] org.
+If you have any questions, please contact Leaha Wynn, Manager, People & Culture; Diversity and Inclusion Strategist or Alyse d’Amico, Director of People & Culture at jobs [at] cep [dot] org.
 Applications will be reviewed on a rolling basis.

 We believe that a diversity of thoughts, experiences, backgrounds, personalities, and identities helps us think bigger and better, and enables us to reach our goals more effectively.
 We are committed to building a diverse staff and encourage individuals from all backgrounds to apply.